sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 2. How first co-ordinate is x co-ordinate and indicates sideward motion
 3. How second co-ordinate is y co-ordinate and indicates vertical motion
 - Space itself has no grid so anyone can set any kind of co-ordinate system according to their convenience.
-- Consider a new co-ordinate system, where the basis vectors i hat and j hat are changed to [2 1] and [-1 1] respectively.
+- Consider a new co-ordinate system, where the basis vectors **i hat** and **j hat** are changed to [2 1] and [-1 1] respectively.
 Arranging them respectively column-wise, we get the matrix that corresponds to the transformation of current space to that of new co-ordinate system.
-- Hence, if we multiply any co-ordinates of new system with this transformation, we will get corresponding co-ordinates of the same vector in our co-ordinate system. this transformation/matrix will now be termed as ‘Change of Basis Matrix’.
+- Hence, if we multiply any co-ordinates of new co-ordinate system with this transformation, we will get corresponding co-ordinates of the same vector in our co-ordinate system. this transformation/matrix will now be termed as ‘Change of Basis Matrix’.
-- Likewise, if we multiply co-ordinates from original system with the inverse matrix of this transformation, we will get the co-ordinates according to the new system.
+- Likewise, if we multiply co-ordinates from original system with the inverse matrix of this transformation, we will get the co-ordinates according to the new  co-ordinatesystem.

 ## b. *Translation of matrices among co-ordinate systems :-*